sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-managing-processes/step1.md

-In this scenario you're going to set up a shared group environment for the groups students and profs.
-The purpose is to ensure that members of the profs group can work in the /data/profs directory, and members of the group students can work in the /data/students directory.
-To do so, you'll first have to create these groups and users, and make sure that group membership is managed the right way:

-`groupadd students`{{execute}}

-`groupadd profs`{{execute}}

-`useradd linda -G students`{{execute}}

-`useradd lisa -G students`{{execute}}

-`useradd anouk -G profs`{{execute}}

-`useradd anna -G profs`{{execute}}
+In this step you're going to use the Linux dd command to start a few processes.
+The purpose is to create some workload so that we can explore changing process nice values.
+To make sure that we do keep access to the computer terminal, we'll run these processes in the background.

+Start the following command four times

+`dd if=/dev/zero of=/dev/null &`{{execute}}

+With this command you'll copy lots of zero's to the /dev/null device (which is just going to discard all that data.
+It's not really useful in real life, but it will create a LOT of workload and that's exactly what we need!